tldr-pages/tldr/pages/common/git-rebase.md

 > Commonly used to "move" an entire branch to another base, creating copies of the commits in the new location.
 > More information: <https://git-scm.com/docs/git-rebase>.

-- Rebase the current branch on top of the another specified branch:
+- Rebase the current branch on top of another specified branch:

 `git rebase {{new_base_branch}}`